 Cambria Halloween Parade

 Children of Cambria are invited to join in on the Halloween parade on Wednesday, Oct.
 31 from 3:30 to 6:30 p.m.
 Participants should meet at the Community Center at 3:30 p.m. for a trick or treat parade through the West Village business district.

 Paso Robles Main Street will host its annual Trick or Treat Downtown event from 4 to 7 p.m. on Tuesday, Oct.
 31. The Paso Robles Historical Society will provide a barbecue dinner benefitting the society in Downtown City Park by Carnegie Library.
 Attendees can also get their photos taken with the Main Street witches at the corner of 12th and Park streets from 4 to 7 p.m.

 During the month of October, downtown merchants will display scarecrows.
-Go downtown and vote for you favorite to be entered for a chance to win a prize.
+Go downtown and vote for you favorite by Oct.
+26 to be entered for a chance to win a prize.
 For more information, CLICK HERE or call 238-4103.

-Downtown Atascadero will host its annual Trick or Treating event on Tuesday, Oct.
-31 from 5 to 7:30 p.m.
+Head down to Atascadero Farmers' Market in Sunken Gardens for a Trick or Treating event on Wednesday, Oct.
+31 from 3 to 6 p.m.
 There will be trick or treating from local nonprofits and businesses, bounce houses, food and more.

 Popular Blog Posts